fanbyprinciple/fastai/v4/lesson19/readme.md

 # learner from scratch

-Here we woek on everything from scratch very instructive
+Here we work on everything from scratch. very instructive.

-we work no Imagenette
+we work no Imagenette.

 ![imagenette](imagenette.png)